jbeeko/TypeUp/README.md

 Where the postal code is optional.
 Enforcing the order is desirable.
 There is no purpose to letting users enter this in an arbitrary order.

 ### No Ad-hoc Comments - By Design
 Comments are widely used in configuration files.
-They are not supported by TYUP for three reasons:
+They are not supported by FSON for three reasons:

 1. Adding support for them will probably require introducing either delimaters or escape characters.
 For example if `\\` was to designate line end comments then the field `WebSite: https:\\mysite.com` will not be parsed correctly.
 This will make the language harder to user for novices.
 2. Since ad-hoc comments a not part of the model they will be lost when recreating the text from from the parsed data.
 This limits their usefulness.